Updated: May 18

 Although copywriting might seem like an easy task with fewer words to write as compared to content writing, it is indeed a difficult job to write something that you could have expounded in 100-500 words in just 6-10 words.
 That, too, in a way to spark curiosity in the reader’s mind that'll lead them to take action or at least remember the words/brand for a while.

-This is what makes copywriting more skill and experience-based rather than content writing, that, too, requires a fair share of expertise and skill to master.
+This is what makes copywriting more skill and experience-based rather than content writing, which, too, requires a fair share of expertise and skill to master.

 Check out my vlog on the topic and learn more about the two in this blog...